 Distorted perception of time

-Often, people may report that they feel like time goes by too fast, there are gaps of time that are forgotten, they find they jump from one moment to another, recent events feel old, or old events feel recent.
+Often, people report that time feels distorted in several ways.
+It might seem to go by too fast, or leave gaps that are simply forgotten.
+Some people feel like they jump from one moment to another, or that recent events feel old while old ones feel recent.

 Memory loss